SEO Changes in 2023

-Getting Started with our WordPress SEO Tutorial
+Getting Started with WordPress SEO

-One of the bigger questions we see clients ask us when discussing new projects is how to rank their content in Google.
+One of the bigger questions we see clients ask us when discussing new projects is how to rank their website content in Google.
 In this

-blog post WordPress SEO Tutorial I’m going to go over the basics of optimising your WordPress page or post for SEO (Search Engine Optimisation) using Yoast and give you some tips on common practices as well as how to avoid the pitfalls of content creation.
+blog post WordPress SEO Guide I’m going to go over the basics of optimising your WordPress page or post for SEO (Search Engine Optimisation) using Yoast and give you some tips on common practices as well as how to avoid the pitfalls of content creation.

 Content is King